 Print a Sign-In Sheet | Spanish Version Coming Soon

 Fire ants look much like regular ants.
-They are approximately 1/8 to ¼ inch in length.
+They are approximately one-eighth to one-fourth inch in length.
 They range from a reddish-brown to black color.
 Fire ants are aggressive insects that build mound-shaped nests.
 If you see one, do not disturb it.
 These ants will attack anything that disturbs their mound.
 The sting from a fire ant results in a circular pattern where the venom was injected.

 KEMI does not assume liability for the content of information contained herein.
 Safety and health remain your responsibility.
 This information is to be used for informational purposes only and not intended to be exhaustive or a substitute for proper training, supervision or manufacturers’ instructions/recommendations.
 KEMI, by publication of this information, does not assume liability for damage or injury arising from reliance upon it.
 Compliance with this information is not a guarantee or warranty that you will be in conformity with any laws or regulations nor does it ensure the absolute safety of any person, place or object, including, but not limited to, you, your occupation, employees, customers or place of business.